 Rob: Okay, well let’s do that then.
 Let’s move to annuities for income.
 Someone listening here may be nearing retirement and may be wondering, “Should I buy an immediate income annuity with a portion of my nest egg?”
 What are the factors that one should consider when they think about that question?

-Rob: Thinking this through, if someone were to buy an income annuity at retirement… Let’s say they put a half a million dollars, used a half million dollars to buy an income annuity.
+Rob: Thinking this through, if someone were to buy an income annuity at retirement… Let’s say they put half a million dollars, used a half-million dollars to buy an income annuity.
 That would guarantee them a certain amount of income every year until they passed away.
 Is that how it works?

 Rob: Right.
 An annuity is an insurance product.
 So, I’m giving up certain benefits of keeping control of my money, for example, deciding I want to spend it all right now, for example, instead of waiting each year for the annuity to pay my income.
 And, I’m also giving up, potentially if I were to pay away early, the benefit of I won’t have that money to give to my beneficiaries— that’s sort of the downside.
 But the upside is I’m getting a level of security of I’m getting this money that I can count on the rest of my life.